oneirocosm/webgpu-wave-eqn/README.md

 For boundary conditions, any point that is clicked has the energy increased, and any point that is a wall always has zero energy.
 And this repeats each cycle.

 ## Big Picture Presentation
 If you'd like to see a more visual explanation of the above, here is a presentation I gave toward the end of my batch at the [Recurse Center](https://www.recurse.com/)!
-If you want an uncompressed version, you can also find that in this repository at [/WavePresentation.mp4](/WavePresentation.mp4).
+If you want an uncompressed version, you can also download that version [here](/WavePresentation.mp4)!